jlankitus/Easy-MZP-Plugin/README.md

 Email any questions to Ryan: Orion880916@gmail.com or Jediah: jed1ahdan@gmail.com

 *directoryCopies.py in the /temp directory controls directory copies, as the name suggests.<BR>
-*install_scripts.ms controls individual file operations.
+*install_scripts.ms controls individual file operations.<BR><BR>

---First, copy all script files that you want to install and the directoryCopies.py to C:/Users/<User>/AppData/Local/Autodesk/3dsMax/<Version> - 64bit/ENU/temp.
+First, copy all script files that you want to install and the directoryCopies.py to C:/Users/<User>/AppData/Local/Autodesk/3dsMax/<Version> - 64bit/ENU/temp.<BR>
---Adjust this file and the directoryCopies file to coincide with YOUR script files.
-Otherwise, you'll end up with our script collection installed.
+Adjust this file and the directoryCopies file to coincide with YOUR script files.
+Otherwise, you'll end up with our script collection installed.<BR>
---IMPORTANT: UPDATE YOUR VERSION OF MAX on the Line 11 of the directoryCopies.py file.
+IMPORTANT: UPDATE YOUR VERSION OF MAX on the Line 11 of the directoryCopies.py file.
 Failure to do so will cause script failure.